Wednesday, 6 December 2023

 (Credit: Oziel Valdez)

-Social media has become a large part of our daily lives.
+Social media has become a large part of teens’ daily lives.
 Teens spend on average five hours per day using some type of social media.
-Being a teen is challenging and is a transitional time full of discovery.
+Being a teen is challenging and is a transitional time in development.
 Social media helps teens form new connections and relationships.
-It also helps them learn new things.
-Too much social media use can have negative consequences that influence this critical time.
+It also helps them learn new things but too much social media use can have negative influences on teens.
 So, what does too much time spend on social media mean for teens growth and mental health.

-Social media is hardwired into our lives.
+Social media is an important part of our lives.
 Teens are going to continue to use social media and technology despite the risks.
-This information shows teens that lowering their usage can improve feelings towards their physical appearance.
+This information shows teens that lowering their usage may improve feelings towards their physical appearance.
 Identifying the benefits and risks can help teens begin to change their social media behaviors.
 In turn, contributing to a more positive body image and overall well-being.

 Cues used during social 'mindreading'